ClientCrash/GraphicsMC/readme.md

 # GRAPHICS MC
 *GMC*
 ## GraphicsMC is a plugin for rendering images and other things on maps.
+### This plugin has commands and can be used on its own, but it is intended to be used as a lib.
+Solo use is only recommended for testing.
 ### Commands
 `/gmcmode <MODE>`
 Change the gmc mode to :